Learning objectives

 ---

-Chapter 5 fit the classical synthetic-control estimator with `tidysynth`: donor weights live on the simplex, and the inference story is the Fisher-exact placebo permutation test.
-Chapter 6 produced posterior credible intervals from a structural Bayesian time-series model.
-Chapter 7 produced credible intervals from a horseshoe / SAR Bayesian SCM.
+Chapter 4 fit the classical synthetic-control estimator with `tidysynth`: donor weights live on the simplex, and the inference story is the Fisher-exact placebo permutation test.
+Chapter 5 added a ridge outcome-model bias correction; chapter 6 ran DiD on a doubly de-meaned panel; chapter 7 produced posterior **credible** intervals (CrI) from a structural Bayesian time-series model — a probability statement about the parameter, conditional on the prior.

 ## The framework